 What Are 5G Small Cells?

 A small cell is a miniature mobile wireless access point.
 Think of it as a smaller cell tower.
 In fact, small cells are usually the size of a pizza box.
-5G small cells provide 5G access on a smaller scale and are useful in boosting coverage in areas with high demand for data.
+5G small cells provide 5G access on a smaller scale and are useful in boosting coverage in areas with a high demand for data.

 We are using our phones now more than ever, and 5G will likely increase phone use further.
 It is important to be informed about cell phones and cell phone carriers.
 If this sounds intimidating, let us help.